Main Content start here

 Recent Developments

-• In 2025, Panasonic Australia and Reclaim Energy have partnered to introduce a CO hot water heat pump solution to the Australian market, aiming to provide an energy-efficient and environmentally friendly alternative to traditional gas and electric water heating systems.
-This collaboration combines Panasonic's advanced CO heat pump technology with Reclaim Energy's expertise in hot water system design, resulting in a product that is suitable for both residential and commercial applications.
+• In December 2023, Panasonic Australia partnered with Reclaim Energy to introduce a new CO₂ hot water heat pump solution to the Australian market.
+This collaboration aimed to provide an energy-efficient and environmentally friendly alternative to traditional gas and electric water heating systems.
+The system combines Panasonic's advanced CO₂ heat pump technology with Reclaim Energy's expertise in hot water system design.
+This joint offering was made available for both residential and commercial applications, significantly impacting the Australia Air Source Heat Pump Market by promoting sustainable energy choices for consumers.

 Key Market Players